Equilend/1source-codegen-client-api/docs/LoansApi.md

 stage_auth.setAccessToken("YOUR ACCESS TOKEN");

 LoansApi apiInstance = new LoansApi();
-LoanProposalCancel body = new LoanProposalCancel(); // LoanProposalCancel | Reason for canceling a proposed loan String loanId = "loanId_example"; // String | The unique identifier of a loan try {
+LoanCancelErrorResponse body = new LoanCancelErrorResponse(); // LoanCancelErrorResponse | Reason for canceling a proposed loan
+String loanId = "loanId_example"; // String | The unique identifier of a loan
+try {
     LedgerResponse result = apiInstance.ledgerLoansLoanIdCancelPost(body, loanId);